pgnikolov/student-management-system/README.md

 The main menu provides the following options:

 1. Add Student: Add a new student record.
 2. Delete Student: Remove a student record.
-(Feature under development)
 3. Search Student: Search for a student record by name.
-(Feature under development)
 4. List All Students: List all student records.
-(Feature under development)
+5. List term 1 final grades for choosen group and subject
+6. List term 2 final grades for choosen group and subject
+7. List yearly grades for choosen group and subject
-5. Exit: Exit the program.
+8. Exit: Exit the program.

-#### Add Student 👨‍🎓
+##### Add Student 👨‍🎓
 Adds a new student record to the DataFrame.

 <details>